This guide will show you how to import your contacts from the Address Book in Microsoft Outlook into Microsoft Access.

-Microsoft Access 2010 provides users with the ability to import their contacts from the Address Book or Microsoft Outlook 2010 in Microsoft Windows 7 and then perform operations on them.
+The database management software Microsoft Access provides users with the ability to import their contacts from the Address Book in Microsoft Outlook, so that you can manage the data much more easily.
+Here’s how –

-- Now select the source of the address book by selecting the Outlook Address Book and click Next.
+- Now select your Outlook Address Book and then click the Next button.

 - Access will now start importing your contacts from the Microsoft Outlook Address book.
 You can select/un-select various options here such as the field names which you want to give to the contacts e.g. address, cell number, office number etc. Also, you can choose which fields to import from Outlook or not.

 - Specify name for the imported table.
-Click Finish to review the contacts table made in Access 2010.
+Click Finish to review the contacts table that’s about to be created in Access.

-- Access will now be showing the contacts imported from Outlook in the form of a table with data entries.
-You can now perform the standard functions which can be performed on an Access table.
+- Access will now display the contacts imported from Outlook in the form of a table with data entries.
+You can perform the standard functions the same as you would any other Access table.

-- In order to delete a column, right click and select the column and press Delete Field.
+- In order to delete a column, right-click it and select Delete Field

-- That’s it, you can now arrange contacts more efficiently with their corresponding primary keys and attributes in Access 2010 and export them back to Outlook 2010.
+- That’s it – you can now arrange contacts more efficiently with their corresponding primary keys and attributes in Access and export them back to Outlook.

 1 thought on “How to Import Microsoft Outlook Contacts Into Microsoft Access”